Grand Prix de Monaco

 The Monaco circuit’s legendary turns and chicanes

 An impressive logistical undertaking gets underway weeks before the event to set up the Monaco Grand Prix track in the heart of the city.
 It winds through the streets of Port Hercule, Monte-Carlo and La Condamine, looked over by the Rock and the Prince’s Palace.
 At 3.34 km (just over 2 miles), it is the shortest Formula 1 World Championship route, but also the most difficult.
 A narrow track, tight turns, chicanes and short straights present real challenges for the drivers.
 And that is before we even mention the tunnel, which is the fastest part of the circuit.
 Overtaking is rare and dangerous in these conditions.
 The Sainte-Dévote and Fairmont turns (the latter of which is the slowest in F1) and the tunnel exit are among the track’s most strategic points.
 Around the port, bends in the Bureau de Tabac, Piscine and Rascasse areas put on quite a show, with cars frequently coming close to the safety rails.
 In Monaco more than anywhere else, competitors must rely on their agility and focus to get ahead.
 This same circuit is also used for two other major motorsports events, the Monaco Historic Grand Prix and the Monaco E-Prix.
+Monaco’s event is often hailed as the crown jewel of the motorsport calendar.

 The best places to attend the Monaco Grand Prix 2025